Employment

 9. Must have independent reliable source of transportation to the fire station upon receiving the alarm signal.
 Must report for work when called, in a fit, mental and physical condition in order to perform job duties and assigned tasks.
 This includes willingness and ability to participate in training and development activities.

-10. Must have a workable telephone in personal residence at all times.
+10. Must have a workable phone.

 11. Must be able and willing to work cooperatively and effectively within the structure of team approach concept, and/or individual initiative concept.